seejohnrun/seejohnrun.github.io/_posts/2010-09-24-minimum-viable-product.markdown

 first additional feature, the MVP __is__ the product.
 People need to get away from the concept that the MVP is some quick, dirty hack to prove to investors the product is viable.
-Its not, its just a way to not work too hard creating things your users don t want.
+Its not, its just a way to not work too hard creating things your users don't want.

 ### When to stop building